 - Even if you didn’t tell

 It’s common to compare your experience with another’s.
 If someone else’s abuse seems more severe than your own, that does not diminish your own suffering.
 There is more to abuse than the physical act.
 Sexual abuse is a physical, emotional, mental and spiritual violation.
 Often, the most painful part of abuse does not leave visible scars.
-Life-devastating effects can come from years of childhood rape or five seconds of being fondled.
+Life-devastating effects can come from years of childhood rape or five seconds of being fondled or an experience that didn’t involve touch at all.
 If you suffered from abuse, you deserve to heal.